ProjectAsakura/.github/profile/README.md

  - [OpenParrot-Asakura](https://github.com/ProjectAsakura/OpenParrot) - a customised fork of OpenParrot with many hacks removed to allow for networking to function correctly.

 ## Developers
-The project's main developer is [Luna](https://github.com/ry00001), though community contributions have been of great help.
+The project was started by [Astelle Nightshade](https://github.com/ry00001).
+Afterwards, many community contributions - notably by [Kitsu](https://github.com/shiroikitsu8) - have resulted in the project reaching the level of completeness it has.